 Part of the tank top pattern.
-This bra offers zero support on it’s own (trust me, I have made it).
+This bra offers zero support on its own (trust me, I have made it).
 But by adding power net and using a stable compression fabric it could work.

 Another promising option if all you need is a simple sports bra pattern.
-Adding power mesh and foam cups would make this pattern more bra like.
+Adding power mesh and foam cups would make this pattern more bra-like.

-If you just want to make a super simple bra top, this tutorial might be worth checking out
+If you just want to make a super simple bra top, this tutorial might be worth checking out.

 Lining your sports bra with firm power net/mesh will make a huge difference when it comes to support.

 Want to add a simple built-in-bra to your workout top?
-In this tutorial I show how it can be done.
+In this tutorial, I show how it can be done.

 This was a pretty extensive list, but I’m sure there are more patterns out there.
-Please share in the comments section and if you have any tips, tricks and favorite materials for making your own sports bra
+Please share in the comments section and if you have any tips, tricks and favourite materials for making your own sports bra